 - Grammar tools: Having an extra pair of eyes on your writing is always helpful.
 Grammarly can save you the slight embarrassment of grammar or spelling mistakes.
 It edits as you write, notifying you of your mistakes by underlining your words in red, and offers a subtle recommendation in green.
 Double-click on a word to find a list of tentative synonyms to replace it.
 This tool is easy to install and will save you time when it comes to proofreading.

-- Editing: Editing can seem like an endless task, when new mistakes and small tweaks to improve your piece keep appearing.
+- Editing: Editing can seem like an endless task when new mistakes and small tweaks to improve your piece keep appearing.
 Hemingway app is an online editor that will guide your writing with a clear structure and bold wording.
-Think of it as getting feedback from your English teacher in real time.
+Think of it as getting feedback from your English teacher in real-time.

-- Phrase finder: It’s easy to get caught in the use of clichés.
+- Phrase Finder: It’s easy to get caught in the use of clichés.
 Nevertheless, you should avoid overused words, phrases, and expressions to make your writing more concise.
 Use this Cliché finder to spot the repetitive use of clichés that make your writing stale and boring.
 Another resource is a phrase thesaurus.
 If you are tempted to use a cliche or an idiom, make sure that what you are writing actually means what you want to express.
 Phrases or idioms tend to be lost in translation.
 Better safe than sorry!

-- Style Guides: For advice on grammar, spelling, structure and style, most writers (especially journalists) consult with guides like AP style guide, Chicago Manual of Style, and EU style guide.
+- Style Guides: For advice on grammar, spelling, structure, and style, most writers (especially journalists) consult with guides like AP style guide, Chicago Manual of Style, and EU style guide.

 - Thesaurus: It may sound obvious, but a good thesaurus can be one of your strongest allies.
 It will improve your vocabulary and sharpen your arguments.

-- Dictionary: One of our favourite resources is Merriam Webster.
+- Dictionary: One of our favorite resources is Merriam Webster.
 Not only do they use every opportunity to throw in a good pun, but they also share helpful videos on grammar and spelling.
 If you consider yourself a visual learner, try Visuwords to explore connections between words and concepts that go beyond synonyms.